jakerieger/jakerieger/README.md

 I've been writing code for 13 years both professionally and as a hobby.
 I have the most experience in full stack web development and low level graphics programming.

-- 👩🏻‍💻 Co-founder and lead engineer for [Gymate](https://www.gymate.io)
+- 👩🏻‍💻 Co-founder and lead engineer at [Gymate](https://www.gymate.io)
 - 🎓 Instructor at [freeCodeCamp](https://www.youtube.com/watch?v=Z1RJmh_OqeA)
 - 🏫 Software engineering major